helius86/SSD1306-128x64-OLED-0.96inch-Display-SPI-FritzingParts/README.md

 - [Fritzing forum/Terms of Service](https://forum.fritzing.org/tos)
 - https://github.com/nekocodeX/Fritzing-Parts-SSD1306-0.96in-128x64-I2C-Monochrome-OLED-Display#readme

 ### Content

 The original fritzing parts posted in the forum works with I2C therefore there are only 4 ports on the OLED.
-We modified the fritzing parts and made it working with SPI (which has 7 ports)
+We modified the fritzing parts and made it working with SPI (which has 7 ports).

 I2C OLED SVG